 I hope that Sea Organ didn’t put you into a trance that caused you to oversleep because today you should wake up early so you can hit the road.
 There’s a four-hour drive ahead as you’re Pula bound for the day.

-The drive itself is an incredible adventure filled with sprawling mountains tops with fluffy clouds billowing around the tops, coastal views for miles and miles, and charming hillsides lined with whitewashed and pastel-colored dwellings and winding side streets.
+The drive itself is incredible with sprawling mountains tops with fluffy clouds billowing around the tops, coastal views for miles and miles, and charming hillsides lined with whitewashed and pastel-drenched dwellings and winding side streets.

 When you finally make it to Pula, the star of the show is the remarkable Roman amphitheater, Pula Arena.
 You will certainly be gobsmacked by not only its beauty but its incredible preservation.
 It’s one of the best-preserved pieces of Roman architecture on our planet today.